 Back In 2004, I bought a leasehold flat in Hull.
 Conveyancing and Alliance & Leicester mortgage went though with no issue.
 I have received a letter from someone saying they have taken over the freehold.
 Attached was a demand for arrears of ground rent dating back to 1992.
 The conveyancing solicitor in Hull who acted for me is not around.
 Do I pay?

 The first thing you should do is contact the Land Registry to make sure that this person is indeed the new freeholder.
 It is not necessary to incur the fees of a Hull conveyancing practitioner to do this as it can be done on-line for £3.
 You should note that in any event, even if this is the rightful freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-I acquired a garden flat in Hull, conveyancing having been completed May 2002.
-Can you work out an approximate cost of a lease extension?
-Comparable properties in Hull with over 90 years remaining are worth £176,000.
-The ground rent is £50 charged once a year.
-The lease comes to an end on 21st October 2098
+I invested in buying a basement flat in Hull, conveyancing formalities finalised October 2007.
+Can you please calculate a probable premium for a statutory lease extension?
+Similar flats in Hull with over 90 years remaining are worth £170,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
+The lease expires on 21st October 2102

-You have 80 years remaining on your lease we estimate the price of your lease extension to be between £8,600 and £9,800 as well as plus your own and the landlord's "reasonable" professional fees.
+With only 79 years remaining on your lease we estimate the premium for your lease extension to range between £7,600 and £8,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed investigations.
-Do not use this information in tribunal or court proceedings.
-There may be other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first seeking the advice of a professional.